Small business programs

 Entrepreneurs will have access to professional business development advisors who can help move ideas forward, navigate the greater innovation system supports and nurture the development of companies during the startup period.

-Innovation and technology development programs through Alberta Innovates can help small- and medium-sized businesses commercialize new products and services.
+Alberta Innovates offers innovation and technology development programs to help small- and medium-sized businesses commercialize new products and services.
 Businesses receive support with marketing, planning, product development, testing and prototyping:

 - Alberta Innovates Voucher Program

 Grant funding is available to help Alberta's small- and medium-sized brewers invest in their business, enabling them to increase production capacity, launch new products, develop new markets, make important capital improvements and create jobs.

 Alberta cut its small business corporate income tax rate from 3% to 2% in Jan 2017, saving small business owners an estimated $195 million in 2018-19.

 Alberta is now tied with Saskatchewan for the second-lowest provincial small business rate and we continue to have the most competitive overall tax environment for small business owners.